|Colors:||Yellow, black, chocolate, red, white, champagne, or silver|

 Does This Breed Get Along with Other Pets? 🐶 😽

 Yes!
-When properly socialized young, these dogs will get along with everyone, even the cat.
+When properly socialized young, this breed will get along with everyone, even the cat.

 Things to Know When Owning an Aussiedor